-'''

-/ @return True if "k" is in list "L", false otherwise /

-public static boolean find(List<Integer> L, int k) {
+''' / @return True if k is in list L, false otherwise / public static boolean find(List<Integer> L, int k) { for (L.moveToStart(); L.currPos()<L.length(); L.next()) if (k == L.getValue()) return true; // Found k return false; // k not found } '''

-int it;

-for (L.moveToStart(); L.currPos()<L.length(); L.next()) {

-it = L.getValue();

-if (k == it) return true; // Found k

-}

-return false; // k not found

-}

-'''

 While this implementation for find could be written as a generic with respect to the element type, it would still be limited in its ability to handle different data types stored on the list.
-In particular, it only works when the description for the object being searched for (k in the function) is of the same type as the objects themselves.
-A more typical situation is that we are searching for a record that contains a key field who's value matches k.
-Similar functions to find and return a composite element based on a key value can be created using the list implementation, but to do so requires some agreement between the list ADT and the find function on the concept of a key.
+In particular, it only works when the description for the object being searched for (\mathbf{k} in the function) is of the same type as the objects themselves, and that can meaningfully be compared when using the == comparison operator.
+A more typical situation is that we are searching for a record that contains a key field who's value matches \mathbf{k} .
+Similar functions to find and return a composite element based on a key value can be created using the list implementation, but to do so requires some agreement between the list ADT and the find function on the concept of a key, and on how keys may be compared.
 This topic will be discussed in Section 4.4.